 This class is targeting students with at least 8 classes of Beginner or a very basic knowledge of Danish grammar and sentence structure.
 (The class follows the text book “Colloquial Danish” and will continue the curriculum from Chapter 6).
 We gradually build up our vocabulary and speak Danish.
 The focus is on practicing face-to-face communication in typical everyday situations.
 We read and write short texts and will also train our capabilities deciphering Danish through songs and taped conversations.

 Intermediate 2 is for the student who has taken at least one Intermediate 1 semester (8 classes) or has equivalent experience.
-We continue the curriculum from Intermediate 1 but will soon move into new textbook material as the class finishes the “Colloquial Danish” book used so far.
+We continue the curriculum from Intermediate 1 but move into new textbook material, using “Pæredansk” as our core curriculum.
 Emphasis is on speaking Danish as much as possible in class but grammar and more complex topics will still be explained in English.

 In the advanced class, the spoken language will primarily be Danish and emphasis is on conversation.
 This is not (necessarily) a class for students almost fluent in Danish, but as the class is conducted mainly in Danish, students should be able to interact with the teacher and the other students in Danish.
 Grammar exercises will be tailored to the most common problems in student essays.